 - 1. All requests for extradition shall be submitted through the diplomatic channel. - 2.
-All requests shall be supported by: - (a) documents, statements, or other types of information which describe the identity, and probable location of the person sought; - (b) information describing the facts of the offense and the procedural history of the case; - (c) information as to: - (i) the provisions of the laws describing the essential elements of the offense for which extradition is requested; - (ii) the provisions of the law describing the punishment for the offense; and - (iii) the provisions of law describing any time limit on the prosecution; and - (d) the documents, statements, or other types of information specified in paragraph 3 or paragraph 4 of this Article, as applicable.
+All requests shall be supported by: - documents, statements, or other types of evidence which describe the identity, and probable location of the person sought; - (b) evidence describing the facts of the offense and the procedural history of the case; - (c) evidence as to: - the provisions of the laws describing the essential elements of the offense for which extradition is requested; - (ii) the provisions of the law describing the punishment for the offense; and - (iii) the provisions of law describing any time limit on the prosecution; and - (d) the documents, statements, or other types of evidence specified in paragraph 3 or paragraph 4 of this Article, as applicable. - 3.
+A request for extradition of a person who is sought for prosecution shall also be supported by: - (a) a copy of the warrant or order of arrest, if any, issued by a judge or other competent authority of the Requesting State; - (b) a document setting forth the charges; and - (c) such evidence as would be found sufficient, according to the law of the Requested State, to justify the committal for trial of the person sought if the offense of which the person has been accused had been committed in the Requested State. - 4.
+A request for extradition relating to a person who has been convicted of the offense for which extradition is sought shall, in addition to the materials listed in paragraph 2 of this Article, be supported by: - a copy of the judgment of conviction or, if such copy is not available, a statement by a judicial authority that the person has been convicted; - evidence establishing that the person sought is the person to whom the conviction refers;

-- 3. A request for extradition of a person who is sought for prosecution shall also be supported by: - (a) a copy of the warrant or order of arrest, if any, issued by a judge or other competent authority of the Requesting State; - (b) a document setting forth the charges; and - (c) such information as would provide probable cause, according to the law of the Requested State, for the arrest and committal for trial of the person if the offense had been committed in the Requested State. - 4.
-A request for extradition relating to a person who has been convicted of the offense for which extradition is sought shall also be supported by: - (a) a copy of the judgment of conviction or, if such copy is not available, a statement by a judicial authority that the person has been convicted; - (b) information establishing that the person sought is the person to whom the conviction refers; - (c) a copy of the sentence imposed, if the person sought has been sentenced, and a statement establishing to what extent the sentence has been carried out; and - (d) in the case of a person who has been convicted in absentia, the documents required by paragraph 3.
+- (c) a copy of the sentence imposed, if the person sought has been sentenced, and a statement establishing to what extent the sentence has been carried out; and - (d) in the case of a person who has been convicted in absentia, the documents required by paragraph 3 of this Article.